Pacquiao wins 60th career fight with seventh-round knockout | WHIZ News

-KUALA LUMPUR, Malaysia (AP) — Manny Pacquiao won for the 60th time with his first stoppage in nine years, and made a proclamation.
+KUALA LUMPUR, Malaysia (AP) — Manny Pacquiao won by knockout for the first time in nine years to claim the World Boxing Association welterweight title, and made a proclamation.

-It was Pacquiao’s first bout since a contention loss last year to Jeff Horn in Australia, and since parting ways with longtime trainer Freddie Roach to work with Buboy Fernandes.
+It was Pacquiao’s first bout since a contentious loss last year to Jeff Horn in Australia, and since parting ways with longtime trainer Freddie Roach to work with Buboy Fernandez.

 “It’s just a matter of time.
 You have to rest and get it back and that’s what I did.”